DMRodrigues/rpi-openwrt-templog/README.md

 Introduction
 ------------

-Simple set of programs that logs the temperature of an Raspberry Pi running OpenELEC, send the data to an TP-Link MR3020 runnning OpenWRT wich display on html page, to view from any browser.
+Simple set of programs that logs the temperature of an Raspberry Pi running OpenELEC, send the data to an TP-Link MR3020 runnning OpenWRT as server and display de data on html page, to view from any browser.